-A student may, by completing and submitting the prescribed DSAR08 online form (available from: http://www.unisa.ac.za/registerformsandcodes/myUnisa), receive a transcript of his or her academic record and / or the abbreviated curriculum for modules comprising the qualification.
-Students may also request that the documents be sent directly to a South African university or emailed to an institution in a foreign jurisdiction.
-In the latter instance, the onus is on the requesting student to ensure that the information is correctly provided to Unisa.
+A student may request this via myUnisa.
+The student will receive the transcript of his or her academic record and/or the abbreviated curriculum for modules comprising the qualification via their myLife e-mail address.

+Students may also request that the documents be sent directly to a South African university or e-mailed to an institution in a foreign jurisdiction.
+In the latter instance, the onus is on the requesting student to ensure that the information provided to Unisa is correct.